Joao-vap/Joao-vap.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bem vindos!"
+title: "Bem vindos & Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Sou bolsista FAPESP de Mestrado do Programa de Pós Graduação em Matemática Pura do Instituto de Ciências Matemáticas e de Computação (ICMC - USP) e Bacharel em Física Computacional pelo Instituto de Física de São Carlos (IFSC - USP).
-Premiado 'Bernhard Gross' (2022) pelo melhor desempenho acadêmico no curso.
-Possuo interesse em matemática, física e métodos computacionais, especialmente em suas intersecções.
-Realizei inciações científicas em múltiplas áreas, como: Métodos de Regressão em dados de alta dimensão (2020-2021), desenvolvimento de interface para pesquisa em ocultações estelares (2021-2022) e, mais recentemente, no estudo da Teoria de Matrizes Aleatórias e simulação de gases de coulomb (2023-2024).
-Realizei também estágio como desenvolvedor em uma startup de tecnologia (2022-2023) onde trabalhei com ferramentas computacionais de produção.
+I am a FAPESP Master's scholarship holder in the Mathematics Graduate Program at the Institute of Mathematical and Computer Sciences (ICMC - USP) and a Bachelor in Computational Physics from the Institute of Physics of São Carlos (IFSC - USP).
+Awarded 'Bernhard Gross' (2022) for the best academic performance in the course.
+I have an interest in mathematics, physics and computational methods, especially in their intersections.
+I have carried out scientific initiations in multiple areas, such as: Regression Methods in high-dimensional data (2020-2021), development of an interface for stellar occultation research (2021-2022) and, more recently, in the study of Random Matrix Theory and simulation of Coulomb gases (2023-2024).
+I also worked as a developer intern at a technology startup (2022-2023) where I worked with production computational tools.

 <div style="text-align:center">
   <style>